chauraph/chauraph.github.io/project/lyrics-space-odyssey/index.md

 #### Design Concern

 The guiding principle is to find a balance between level of details and cognitive burden to a user.
-New knowledge a user needs to acquire when using the tool includes, parts of speech (POS), song genre, popularity-uniqueness, and the connection metaphor.
+New knowledge a user needs to acquire when using the application includes, parts of speech (POS), song genre, popularity-uniqueness, and the connection metaphor.
 Thus, a considerable effort has been devoted to simplifying UI/UX to encourage the user to ‘explore and create’.

 #### General Display